JimiHFord/unnks/INSTALL.md

 This project makes use of [GNU Automake](https://www.gnu.org/software/automake/) as a build system.

-Development headers for [Libgcrypt](https://www.gnupg.org/software/libgcrypt/index.html) and [GLib 2.0](https://docs.gtk.org/glib/) are requires at a minimum.
+Development headers for [Libgcrypt](https://www.gnupg.org/software/libgcrypt/index.html) and [GLib 2.0](https://docs.gtk.org/glib/) are required at a minimum

 ## Building